List of awards and nominations received by Julianne Moore

-American actress Julianne Moore has received several awards, including the Academy Award, a British Academy Film Award, the Cannes Film Festival Award for Best Actress, a Daytime Emmy Award, a Primetime Emmy Award, two Golden Globe Awards, and two Screen Actors Guild Awards.
+American actress Julianne Moore has received several awards, including the Academy Award, a British Academy Film Award, the Cannes Film Festival Award for Best Actress, a Daytime Emmy Award, a Primetime Emmy Award, two Golden Globe Awards, and two Actor Awards.

 She won the Academy Award for Best Actress for her role as a woman succumbing to Alzheimer's disease in the drama Still Alice (2014).
 She was Oscar-nominated for playing an adult film star fighting for custody for her child in the drama Boogie Nights (1997), a romantic interest in the romantic drama The End of the Affair (1999), a suburban wife in the melodrama Far from Heaven (2002), and a pregnant Californian housewife in the psychological drama The Hours (2002).
 She is one of 12 actors in Academy Award history to receive two acting nominations in the same year.

 On television, she won the Daytime Emmy Award for Outstanding Younger Actress in a Drama Series for playing the dual role of Frannie Hughes and Sabrina Hughes in the CBS soap opera As the World Turns (1988).
 She later won the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie for portraying Sarah Palin in the HBO television film Game Change (2012).
-The role also earned her the Golden Globe Award for Best Actress – Miniseries or Television Film and the Screen Actors Guild Award for Outstanding Actress in a Miniseries or TV Movie.
+The role also earned her the Golden Globe Award for Best Actress – Miniseries or Television Film and the Actor Award for Outstanding Actress in a Miniseries or TV Movie.

 Moore is one of only two actresses (the other being Juliette Binoche) to have won "Europe's Triple Crown" (winning at all three most prestigious film festivals: Berlin, Cannes, and Venice film festivals for the same categories) for the category of Best Actress.
 She won the Cannes Film Festival Award for Best Actress playing an aging film star in the satire Maps to the Stars (2014).
 She won the Berlin International Film Festival's Silver Bear for Best Actress for The Hours (2002) and the Venice International Film Festival's Volpi Cup for Best Actress for Far from Heaven (2002).